-The current director, Professor Mark Chignell, along with a distinguished executive committee work with faculty, students, and alumni from over twenty-five departments and eleven faculties.
-The KMDI community also extends to research and business in the public and private sectors to develop new projects.
-Our entrepreneurial operations team supports the research community by identifying potential collaborators and working to access new funding opportunities.
+The Knowledge Media Design Institute (KMDI) is an interdisciplinary research institute, at Faculty of Information, University of Toronto.
+KMDI Interim Director, Professor MaryElizabeth Luka, along with a distinguished Executive Committee, work with faculty, students, and alumni from over twenty-five departments and eleven faculties across the Tri-Campus.
+The KMDI community extends to researchers, non-profits, policymakers and businesses in both the public and private sectors.
+Our team supports the research community by identifying potential collaborations, supporting new projects, and working to access new funding opportunities.

-The Knowledge Media Design Institute is concerned with the ever-evolving interaction between humans and technology.
+KMDI is concerned with the ever-evolving interaction between humans and technology.
 We live in a designed world where the role of humans is constantly changing and will continue to change.
-The mission of the Knowledge Media Design Institute is to carry out research and education that will inform the design of devices, systems, and applications to enhance and ameliorate the role of humans in a world of embedded, supporting, and sometimes controlling, technologies.
-KMDI approaches this role from a multidisciplinary, collaborative, and human-centred perspective, combining science, technology, arts and design in its response to technological opportunity and change.
+The mission of KMDI is to carry out research and education that will inform the design of devices, systems, and applications to enhance and ameliorate the role of humans in a world of embedded, supporting, and sometimes controlling technologies.
+We approach this role from a multidisciplinary, collaborative, and human-centred perspective, combining science, technology, arts and design in its response to technological opportunity and change.
 In a rapidly evolving world, KMDI is a continuous evolving organization that seeks to address the problems of today as well as the challenges and opportunities of tomorrow.
 The increasing use of sensors, availability of data, prevalence of mobile devices and augmented intelligence, and rapid advances in brain science and software tools of all kinds provide KMDI with a rich palette to work with.
-Although it works at the frontiers of design and technology, the over-arching goal of KMDI is to support and enhance the role of humanity in a world of mixed human and technological intelligence.
+Although it works at the frontiers of design and technology, the overarching goal of KMDI is to support and enhance the role of humanity in a world of mixed human and technological intelligence.